-A week of surveillance had net the usual details: Personalized blurbs, full names, highest-ranking classifications, immediate relatives, group affiliations, skill sets, any paraphernalia that the subjects were particularly fond of, and the always important origins.
+Angle of Alleviation: A week of surveillance had netted the usual details: Personalized blurbs, full names, highest-ranking classifications, immediate relatives, group affiliations, skill sets, any paraphernalia that the subjects were particularly fond of, and the always important origins.

-For Boyd to be successful however, he also needed to track their habits and patterns.
-And under the watchful eye of the Enforcers, every facet of a person’s life was scrutinized to data points which, when interpreted as a part of the larger picture and his own miniscule overarching view, made the Human existence appear to be nothing greater than a collection of machinelike doldrums.
+For Boyd to be successful, however, he also needed to track their habits and patterns.
+And under the watchful eye of the Enforcers, every facet of a person’s life was scrutinized to data points which, when interpreted as a part of the larger picture and his own minuscule overarching view, made the Human existence appear to be nothing greater than a collection of machine-like doldrums.

 Not that farms required security or anything – outside of an occasional few people who looked more like botanists than pickers who came around to take soil samples, the only other thing that Boyd ever saw come through this area during the days and nights that he had spent mulling around its recesses happened to be the cultivator which was currently rumbling across the plain.
 That was his cue to leave, so intuitive, one-handed typing on the adequately sized keyboard to his minicomputer summoned the fighter for the purposes of scooping him up before the heavy machinery had a chance to mow down his position.

 After leaping up to catch hold of the hovering fighter’s cockpit, Boyd pulled himself inside and quickly got situated with the safety harness and lap belt while the canopy closed.
 Upon skying away from the scene, the display of the immediate vicinity which had been plastered across his minicomputer now splashed across the screen of the ship’s center console with the same quality of clarity.
 With a continued curiosity, he watched the cultivator’s mannerisms intently.